Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/ArleneHohl/martin.md

       # filter for people with goals
       filter(educationGoal > 0)

-As you can see above, I used:
+As you can see below, I used:

 -   the minimal parental education score,
 -   created groups “1-2” etc. for these, and